flothival/meuh-encoding/README.md

 # 🐄 MEUH Encoder

-A fun Java project that encodes and decodes text using a custom binary-based system inspired by the sacred cow’s “MEUH”.
+A fun Java project that encodes and decodes text using a custom binary-based system inspired by the cow “MEUH”.

 Each letter of your input text is converted into binary (8 bits).
 Then, each bit is represented by the letters `M`, `E`, `U`, `H` —